 Egyptian Book of the Dead.

-Every mythology has its creation tale, flood tale, and as the circle closes, its Ragnarok, or apocalypse.
-The Hindu texts tell us that “the few who survive at the end of the Age of Kali shall be in a piteous state.
-In their despair they will begin to reflect.
-It is then that a new golden age shall suddenly appear and the survivors will be the seed of a new humanity.”
+Every mythology has its creation tale, flood tale and, as the circle closes, its Ragnarok, or apocalypse.
+The Hindu texts tell us that: “the few who survive, at the end of the Age of Kali, shall be in a piteous state.
+In their despair, they will begin to reflect.
+It is then that a new golden age shall suddenly appear, and the survivors will be the seed of a new humanity.”
 Something similar is written in the Poetic Edda: Voluspo:

 “The sun turns black, earth sinks into the sea,